Requirements for Applying to NDSU

 Students who do not meet these minimum guidelines will still be considered if there is evidence in the student's academic record that demonstrates a high probability of success.
 Students with higher GPAs and lower test scores, or conversely, lower GPAs and higher test scores, will also be given consideration.

-NDSU will accept the General Education Development (GED) certificate from applicants 19 or older.
+NDSU will accept the General Education Development (GED) certificate in lieu a high school transcript..
 For students testing in 2014 or later, a minimum score of 170 must be presented.
 Applicants with GED scores prior to 2014 must meet prior requirements for successful completion of a GED.

 Freshman Admission Procedures